MHA denies discrimination in scheduling of executions

-In a bid to delay the execution of his client, the lawyer for a convicted Singaporean drug trafficker argued before the Court of Appeal yesterday that death row inmates are not being treated equally.
+SINGAPORE - In a bid to delay the execution of his client, the lawyer for a convicted Singaporean drug trafficker argued before the Court of Appeal on Tuesday (Sept 22) that death-row inmates are not being treated equally.

 Mr M. Ravi contended that executions are not being carried out in the same order that the death sentences were meted out.

-He said his client, Syed Suhail Syed Zin, 44, was scheduled to be hanged before those who were sentenced before him.
+He said his client, Syed Suhail Syed Zin, 44, was scheduled to be hanged before those who were sentenced after him.

 The lawyer suggested that, as a result of travel restrictions due to the Covid-19 pandemic, executions of foreigners are being pushed back.